nikogura/nikogura.com/NikOguraResume.md

 I'm one of two guys who Designed and built a dynamic test driven CI/CD pipeline for Apple Pay, Apple Sim, and every Apple device in the world.

 I implemented a private OpenStack cloud for testing and verification of applications.
 From scratch.
 They handed me a pile of HP DL360's and 'do something with these'.
+So I did.

 I authored a system whereby the entire deployment footprint of a group of applications can be described and manipulated in code.

-I helped craft iOS Systems move from SVN to Git.
+I helped guide iOS Systems move from SVN to Git.

 ## Data Recognition Corporation - Minneapolis, MN
 2014 - 2015 *Principal DevOps Engineer*